 Like many of Canon’s best lenses, the 24-70mm f/2.8L ain’t cheap.
 For wedding photographers, the price can be written off, but for casual photographers, this one may be unreasonable.

-On another note, we’re still waiting for Canon to put IS in their f/2.8 series.
+On another note, it’s 2019 and we’re still waiting for Canon to put IS in their f/2.8 series.
 It’ll raise the price even more but, man, it’d sure make for a sweet piece of equipment.

 85mm is often considered the perfect focal length for portrait photography – long enough to create gorgeous bokeh and subject isolation yet short enough to still be manageable.
 Canon has released a number of 85mm lenses over the years.
 While some of these have impressed in the past, no lens is better suited for the title of “best Canon lens for portraits” than the 85mm f1/.4L IS USM.

 The Canon 85mm f/1.4L IS USM is a magnificent piece of glass.
-Image resolution is sharper than ever, the bokeh is of that creamy variety that we all dream of, and build quality is excellent.
+The image resolution is sharper than ever, the bokeh is of that creamy variety that we all dream of, and build quality is excellent.
 Vastly improved over previous iterations is the autofocus system, which is fast and accurate.

 The inclusion of IS is a somewhat surprising but very welcome addition.
 This means that the 85mm f/1.4L is capable of capturing handheld portraits in low-light situations.
 More importantly, IS will help videographers capture smooth, shake-free recordings, which makes this one of the best Canon lenses for video.